python/devguide/committing.rst

    [3.9] gh-12345: Fix the Spam Module (GH-NNNN)

+Here "gh-12345" is the GitHub *issue* number, and "GH-NNNN" is the number of the original *pull request*.
 Note that cherry_picker.py_ adds the branch prefix automatically.

 Once the backport pull request has been created, remove the